 We see from the national profile that the average ordinary council meeting attendance per college in 2009 - an average for the first four meetings for which attendance was indicated by college council secretaries - was 11 out of a national average of 13 members per council.
 Well above 50% of members attended ordinary council meetings nationally, then - a robust state of affairs.
-This compares with a provincial average of 11 out of 13 members per college council.
-This information is missing for the college is question.
+This compares with a provincial average of 6 out of 11 persons per college council.
+Against the backdrop of these national and provincial averages, South West College achieved an average attendance figure of 8 out of a possible 14 members per ordinary council meeting.